Tasting Poland

 Cream and yoghurt

-Cream – both sour and fresh – plays a significant role in the Polish cuisine since ever.
-Everywhere there, where in the Balkan or oriental cuisine a yoghurt appears, in Poland we come across the cream.
-Therefore the cream usually constitutes the base of sauces, soups and pickles.
-In spite of the great tradition in cream production and sour milk manufacturing, the Balkan yoghurt wasn't practiced in Polish cuisine till modern times.
 On the other side eating Tartar kefir has been accepted and became widespread much earlier.
 Nowadays the situation looks totally different – shelves of stores bend under dairy products of all types, so as yoghurts, buttermilk and kefir.
 However all of them stays considered as desserts, or simply healthy additions to the everyday diet.
 They are not treated by the Polish cuisine as ingredients of meals.
 In this issue cream preserved a dominating role with ease and in the unswerving way.

-Apart from eggs, in modern and Old Polish cuisine a cow's curd cheese is next consequential dairy product.
+Apart from eggs, in modern and Old Polish cuisine a cow's curd cheese (twaróg aka "white cheese") is next consequential dairy product.
 Its meaning and popularity are comparable to the role that feta cheese plays in Balkans and Near East.
 On the other hand sheep's dairy products are known very well in Polish mountains (Tatra Mountains), where senior shepherds produce smoked ewe's milk cheese called 'oscypek' and some other kinds of salty, sheep's milk cheeses.
 Thanks to a unique taste and the tradition background – all of them constitute an essential tourist attraction, both for passengers from foreign countries, as well as for Poles coming from lowland to Tatra Mountains for hiking or skiing.

 Polish curd cheese